Harold Fraser – My Story

 We would have been in dire straits were it not for our friends and good neighbour.

-On the advice of Mat Shaw of the Hand & Upper Limb Clinic, I contacted Sloan Mandel of Thomson, Rogers with two assessments indicating catastrophic impairment and Mr. Mandel accepted my case which resulted in a fair settlement from the insurance company, roughly ten times their previous best offer.
+On the advice of Matt Shaw of the Hand & Upper Limb Clinic, I contacted Sloan Mandel of Thomson, Rogers with two assessments indicating catastrophic impairment.
+Mr. Mandel accepted my case which resulted in a fair settlement from the insurance company, roughly ten times their previous best offer.

 It took almost seven years from the time of the accident to the time of settlement.
 Once Mr. Mandel took my case things happened pretty fast.

-I go to a gym three times weekly as well.
+I go to a gym three times a week as well.
 My personal trainer (Kerry Timko) helps me with balance and endurance.

 Although this accident has been the worst traumatic experience in our lives, it is gratifying to know a lot of people stepped up to help us.